-One of the most common questions I get is, “how can I afford to travel?”
+One of the most common questions I get is, “how can you afford to travel?”
 The answer is different for everyone, but the general rules apply to all.
 But this post is about more than just saving money.
 It’s just as important to spend your money wisely and keep it safe while you’re traveling, too!

 *This post contains affiliate links!
 By clicking the links to shop with me, you’re supporting my small business at no additional cost to you!

 Saving for Travel